MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - Cohesion is a measure of the strength of association of the elements inside a module.
 - A highly cohesive module is a collection of statements and data items that should be treated as a whole because they are so closely related.

-Tom Demarco never mentioned a specific number - Robert C Martin said SINGLE RESPONSIBILITY
+Tom Demarco never mentioned a specific number of responsiblities a module should have - Robert C Martin said SINGLE RESPONSIBILITY

 #### Cohesion